rodber/chevereto-free/README.md

 ## Support

+Users helping each other is highly welcome.
 Use our [Bug Tracking](https://chevereto.com/bug-tracking) to report bugs and our [Community Support](https://chevereto.com/community-support) forums for any support-related concern.

+👍🏾 Consider [purchasing](https://chevereto.com/pricing) a license to get the entire pack of features, an extra layer of support, and to sustain the development of this software.

-Please **don't** open issues here unless is code related.
+> Please **don't** open issues here unless is code related.

 ## License

 Copyright [Rodolfo Berríos Arce](http://rodolfoberrios.com) - Released under the [MIT License](LICENSE).

-## Author

-Chevereto is made by the guy at the license.

-## Warranty

-This software doesn't include support.
-It may contain bugs.
-Use it at your own risk.
-This software is offered on an “as-is” basis.
-No warranty, either expressed or implied, is given.